potcoin-repos/electrum-pot-server/HOWTO.md

 ### Step 14.
 Join us on IRC, subscribe to the server thread

-Say hi to the dev crew, other server operators and fans on irc.freenode.net #electrum and we'll try to congratulate you on supporting the community by running an Electrum node
+Say hi to the dev crew, other server operators and fans on irc.freenode.net #electrum-pot and we'll try to congratulate you on supporting the community by running an Electrum node

 If you're operating a public Electrum Potcoin server please subscribe